hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

       material, the node adds the key material and ledger id to a copy of the genesis state and restarts the platform.
 5. Once a node has restarted with the key material and ledger id, the node will start accepting user transactions and building a new hashgraph from round 0.
 It is now in post-genesis mode.
-6. If any pre-genesis nodes connect to the post-genesis node, it provides the pre-genesis node a copy of the tss key-material and ledger id.
+6. If any pre-genesis nodes connects to the post-genesis node, the post-genesis node provides the pre-genesis node a copy of the tss key-material and ledger id.
 This is the only communication supported with pre-genesis nodes.

 #### Startup for Existing Networks